icopy-site/awesome/docs/awesome/free-for-dev.md

    * [serveo.net](https://serveo.net/) — Quickly expose any local port to the public internet on a servo subdomain using an SSH tunnel, includes SSH GUI to replay requests over HTTP.
    * [ZeroTier](https://www.zerotier.com) — FOSS managed virtual Ethernet as a service.
 Unlimited end-to-end encrypted networks of 100 clients on free plan.
 Clients for desktop/mobile/NA; web interface for configuration of custom routing rules and approval of new client nodes on private networks.
    * [Hamachi](https://www.vpn.net/) — LogMeIn Hamachi is a hosted VPN service that lets you securely extend LAN-like networks to distributed teams with free plan allows unlimited networks with up to 5 peoples
-   * [webhookrelay.com](https://webhookrelay.com) — Manage, debug, fan-out and proxy all your webhooks to public or internal (https://github.com/ripienaar/free-for-dev/blob/master/ie: localhost) destinations.
-Also, expose servers running in a private networks over a tunnel by getting a public HTTP endpoint (https://github.com/ripienaar/free-for-dev/blob/master/`https://yoursubdomain.webrelay.io <----> http://localhost:8080`).
+   * [webhookrelay.com](https://webhookrelay.com) — Manage, debug, fan-out and proxy all your webhooks to public or internal (ie: localhost) destinations.
+Also, expose servers running in a private networks over a tunnel by getting a public HTTP endpoint (`https://yoursubdomain.webrelay.io <----> http://localhost:8080`).

 ## Issue Tracking and Project Management